Graduate Catalog

 The coursework portion of the 46-semester-hour cohort program takes two summers and four semesters (two calendar years) to complete.
-During their two years of coursework, students are guided in the preparation of a dissertation proposal focused on an issue of practice relevant to the promotion of social justice or equity.
+During their two years of coursework, students are guided in the preparation of a dissertation proposal focused on an issue of practice relevant to the promotion of social justice and equity.
 Most students complete and defend their dissertations by the end of the fourth year.
-To meet the requirements for advancement to degree candidacy, participants must successfully complete all coursework, defend a completed dissertation proposal, and submit the institutional review board (IRB) application for human subjects research.
+To meet the requirements for advancement to degree candidacy, participants must successfully complete all coursework and successfully defend a completed dissertation proposal.

-Students in Pathway 1 who wish to obtain the Continuing Administrator License may qualify for a waiver from the Oregon Teacher Standards and Practices Commission (TSPC) if they successfully complete their doctoral degree program.
-If granted, the student would not have to enroll in an advanced institutional Continuing Administrator License Program or be assessed for advanced competencies.
-Candidates apply directly to TPSC for the Continuing Administrator License, independent of any recommendation from Lewis & Clark.
+Students who already hold a Principal License and who wish to obtain the Professional Administrator License may qualify for a waiver from the Oregon Teacher Standards and Practices Commission (TSPC) if they successfully complete their doctoral degree program.
+If granted, the student would not have to enroll in an advanced institutional Professional Administrator License Program or be assessed for advanced competencies.
+Candidates apply directly to TPSC for the Professional Administrator License, independent of any recommendation from Lewis & Clark.
 For more information, contact the office of K-12 Career and Licensing Services.

 Degree Requirements